trod-123/android-nanodegree/README.md

 # Android Developer Nanodegree Projects
 I am Teddy Rodriguez, a Grow With Google scholarship recipient in Udacity's Android Nanodegree program based in the Los Angeles area.
+Welcome to my little corner!
 Below showcases the projects I completed in the program, along with the wide range of skills I learned.

 I've originally started the Nanodegree back in 2015, but stopped midway after entering a career in Market Research.
 After I got accepted into the scholarship program in January 2018, I resumed work on these projects to push for a career change as an Android developer.